 Preparing Meat for Dogs

 Here are a few reminders when preparing meat for your dog:

 If possible, always opt for organic and free-range meats.
 Human-grade meats are good options too.
 These are free from or contain fewer hormones and chemicals.

-Raw and cooked meat should be boneless.
+The meat should be boneless.
 Cooked bones can easily splinter and cause injury to dogs’ mouths and digestive tracts.
 They can also cause choking and stomach obstruction.